Follow Us on:

 Cost, Access, and Considerations

-Cost is an important factor when considering specialised testing.
-The FRAT test is not widely available in routine hospital laboratories in the UAE and may require international processing.
+Cost is an important consideration when planning specialised diagnostic testing.
+The FRAT test is not commonly performed in routine hospital laboratories in the UAE because it requires specialised antibody analysis, so samples are usually processed in advanced international laboratories.

 Availability and Who Orders the Test